 There is ample academic evidence about the usefulness of incorporating momentum as a signal for trading strategies.
 As such, momentum is worth researching when it comes to developing trading strategies.

-As can be seen in the previous section, most momentum indicators are extremely simple to compute and understand due to the fact that they were developed in a pre-computer era.
-It is probably unreasonable to just use the MOM indicator and expect to perform above a suitable benchmark in today’s market, characterized by quantitative techniques and machine learning models.
+As seen in the previous section, most momentum indicators are extremely simple to compute and understand because they were developed in the pre-computer era.
+Using the MOM indicator and expecting it to perform above a suitable benchmark in today’s market is probably unreasonable, characterized by quantitative techniques and machine learning models.

 Having said that, the value of momentum as a feature should not be underestimated, and most professional quants do properly account for it when researching new strategies.

 Although momentum indicators are widely used in all markets, certain indicators are more popular than others.
 The following chart shows the relative interest of the most popular momentum indicators: